amygdalama/blog-source/content/2014-02-17-github-pages-pelican.md

 ##GitHub Pages Setup

-1. Create GitHub repo following the [GitHub Pages instructions](http://pages.github.com/) (the first step only!)
+1. Create a GitHub repo following the [GitHub Pages instructions](http://pages.github.com/) (the first step only!)

 *A note on GitHub Pages:* I believe your HTML files (particularly your index.html file) must be in the *main directory* of your git repo for this to work.
 This will be important later.
 More detail is given in the **Posting to GitHub** section.